artcom/artcom.github.io/_drafts/changi_petal_clouds_mobile_sound.md

 ## Building the Synchronization Server and a Demonstrator

-The server was build quite quickly using node.js.
+The server was built quite quickly using [Node.js](https://nodejs.org/en/).
 The provide WeesWares with a working example I also wrote a simple iOS app to demonstrate the synchronization concept:

 > !! show video of multiple demonstrators running in parallel

-{% include vimeo.html id="217337340" %}
+{% include youtube.html id="xLy2SaSQAtA" %}

 > !!
 Maybe an english native speaker should proof read this post?